ArtHitParade

 1954 No. 1 (Royal Red and Blue) is one of the eight works presented in Chicago.
 It is already typical of the exceptional understanding of Rothko to achieve the maximum emotional level.

 It is very large, 289 x 172 cm.
 Divided into several shades, the reds dominate.
 At the bottom of the canvas, the red hegemony is interrupted by an aggressive bright blue rectangle.
-This painting is estimated $ 35M, for sale by Sotheby's in New York on November 13.
-It is illustrated in the release shared by Artdaily.
+This painting was sold for $ 75M from a lower estimate of $ 35M by Sotheby's on November 13, 2012, lot 19.
+Please watch the video shared by the auction house.

 In subsequent years, the reds will increasingly be the major actors in the artistic drama realized by Rothko, taking drama in its etymological meaning of theater.
 They will now have less need to rely on opponents like the blue of that No. 1.